 This package has some of my favorite dictionaries, commentaries, and theology books.

 - Reformation Commentary on Scripture Collection (20 vols.)

 - Contours of Christian Theology (9 vols.)

 A Word to Seminary Students

-Most seminary students I know are not flush with cash and do not have a book budget like some pastors.
-Many work multiple jobs and have to take on loans simply to get through seminary.
+Most seminary students are not flush with cash.
+Many work multiple jobs and have to take out loans simply to get through seminary.
 Access to a resource like Logos is a privilege.